burlachenkok/exploring-python3/python3-note.md

 1. The interpreter first searches for a built-in module.
 The built-in module names are built-in into the language and are listed in `sys.builtin_module_names`.

 2. In a list of directories given by the variable `sys.path`.
 Python programs can modify the `sys.path` variable itself during runtime.
 Importantly, the variable `sys.path` after starting the interpreter as a process Python Runtime initializes this variable with these locations:

-* The directory containing the input script (or the current directory)
+    * The directory containing the input script (or the current directory).

-* Paths in environment variable PYTHONPATH
+    * Paths in environment variable `PYTHONPATH`.

     * The installation-dependent default such as the site-packages directory.

 ## About Functions: Now in Details

 ### About Indentation

-As you know Python was designed using indentation, and there are no scopes constructed with `{}` as in C/C++.
-During writing language construction sometimes it can be shorter, but sometimes when you have 3-9 nested loops of Algorithm logic, the indentation makes the problem less readable and more error-prone.
-In principle, you can use both spaces and tabs, but it is recommended to use spaces instead of tabs according to this recommendation: https://www.python.org/dev/peps/pep-0008/#tabs-or-spaces
+As you know Python was designed using indentation, and there are no scopes constructed with `{}` as in C-based languages (e.g. C, C++, etc.).
+During writing language construction sometimes, the indentation style can be shorter.
+But sometimes when you have 3-9 nested loops of Algorithm logic, the indentation makes the logic less readable and more error-prone.

+In principle, you can use both spaces and tabs for indentation, but it is recommended to use spaces instead of tabs according to this recommendation: https://www.python.org/dev/peps/pep-0008/#tabs-or-spaces

 ### Function Body

 The first statement of the function body can optionally be a string literal - this string literal is the functions documentation string, or docstring.

 The execution of a function introduces a new symbol table used for the local variables of the function.
-More precisely, all variable assignments in a function store the value in the local symbol table.
+More precisely, all variable assignments in a function store the value in the *local symbol table*.

-Variable references first look in the local symbol table, then in the local symbol tables of enclosing functions, then in the global symbol table, and finally in the table of built-in names.
+Variable references first look in the *local symbol table*, then in the *local symbol tables of enclosing functions*, and then in the *global symbol table*, and finally in the table of *built-in names*.
 Global variables and variables of enclosing functions cannot be directly assigned a value within a function (unless you use `global` and `nolocal` statements).
 Although they may be referenced.

 ### Function Arguments and Return Value

 The actual parameters (arguments) to a function call are introduced by themselves in the local symbol table of the called function when it is called.
 Arguments are passed by value, where the value is always an object reference, not the value of the object.
 A function definition associates the function name with the function object in the current symbol table.

 The `return` statement returns with a value from a function.
-Return without an expression argument returns None.
+Return without an expression argument returns `None` implicitly.
 Falling off the end of a function also returns `None` implicitly.

 ### Default Argument Value

-The most useful form is to specify a default value for one or more arguments.
+You can specify a default value for one or more arguments.

-> Warning: The default value is evaluated only once.
+> Warning: The default value is evaluated only once, and by itself default value it by itself a *"variable"*.

 ### Keyword and Positional Arguments

 Functions can be called using keyword arguments of the form `kwarg = value`.
 Keyword parameters are also referred to as *named parameters*.

 Rules for using keyword parameters are the following:

-* In a function call, keyword arguments must follow (usual) positional arguments
+* In a function call, keyword arguments must follow (usual) positional arguments.
-* All the keyword arguments passed must match one of the arguments accepted by the function
+* All the keyword arguments passed must match one of the arguments accepted by the function.
-* No argument may receive a value more than once
+* No argument may receive a value more than once.

 ### Syntax to Split Positional and Keyword Arguments